Skip to content

 A couple of pipes that work.

-A large pipe with a very, very small pipe ontop.
+A large pipe with a very, very small pipe on top.

 A good portion of the first rank printed and assembled.